dbaggett16/getcleandataproject/Codebook.md

   Subject is laying down stationaary.
 Activity name was changed from LAYING for consistency.

 ### mean.fv{1:561} (numeric)
   These variables summarize each activity for each subject.
-The mean of feature vector(fv) element {1:561} is reported for each subject and activity group.
+The mean of each feature vector(fv) element {1:561} is reported for each subject and activity group.